-2. I didn’t need to have all the answers.
-What a relief!
-Instead, I could focus on helping others find their own answers.
-This satisfies another quirk of mine: “I don’t want to be told what to do, and sometimes I need help, but I don’t want you to take over”.
-Recognise this?

 I’m passionate about helping you find your amazing, creative solutions to your challenges and opportunities.
 I believe that when you find your own leadership path, then you can have a life full of ease.

-9 ways to improve leadership skills to get Seen, Heard and Promoted
+9 ways to increase your leadership skills to get Seen, Heard and Promoted

 What’s so important about credentials?

 - This is an industry where the title “Coach” is not owned by the profession.
 So although the majority of coaches are trained and qualified, anyone can call themselves a “Coach”.

 - Professionalism demands that we learn, develop, and practice our skills.
 And benchmarking ourselves against a set of industry standards and guidelines helps level up our professionalism.

 Why the International Coach Federation (ICF)?

 The ICF is is recognised all over the world, and I work globally.
 Plus, I’m a reformed perfectionist so I still like to challenge myself to be the best I can, so I choose to test myself against the international standard.
 A coach who has been credentialed by the ICF has completed stringent education and experience requirements and has demonstrated a strong commitment to excellence in coaching. (humblebrag: that’s me.
 An awesome coach who is committed to excellence but holds back from perfectionism).

-later: